ellis/QuVault/Design.md

 # User data

+A user first needs to select problems by either selecting them individually or from "decks" (i.e. lists of problems).

+Q: Where should the system decks by stored?
+Q: Where should local decks be stored?
+Q: Where should the user's selection of problems and decks be stored?

-A user needs to select questions or question sets thei CONTINUE When users score their responses to questions, this is saved in a session file.
+Then when users score their responses to questions, this is saved in a session file.
 The default path is `$HOME/.config/quvault/userdata/$USER/$ISODATE--$HASH.json`.